Aviah/one-click-django-polls-tutorial/tutorial_part7.md

 A `Queryset` is a list-like python class, with a list of rows that the database returned for a given query criteria.
 However, in django, you get an "object" that is much more than a "row".
 A queryset item is typically a complete python object with both data and functionality.

-Like any other python list (it's not a real list, but similar to one), you can loop through the queryset and use list comprehentions.
+Like any other python list (it's not a real list, but similar to one), you can loop through the queryset and use list comprehensions.

 The confusing issue with `Queryset` is that a queryset object has more than one state:

 * Without data: When you define a queryset, it has only the criteria for the SQL query, like `objects.filter(field1='foo',field2='baz)`.
 The queryset is defined, but has no data - yet.
-* With data: After django runs the underlying SQL query and populate query, it has the data.
+* With data: After django runs the underlying SQL query and populates the queryset.

 Django will not run the query to the database until it actually needs it.
 Only when the application code starts to reference items of the `Queryset`, e.g. to loop the results or access the first item, django runs the SQL, gets the results from the database, and populates the `Queryset`.
 When used incorrectly, the same queryset may run more than once.